What is the Best Way to Find a Photographer Near Me?

 Where to Start When Booking a Photographer Near Me?

 1. Google – Yeah, that was a super simple answer, but the key is being specific.
 If we type photographer or photographer in Toronto for example, there will be a ton of results, way to many.
 Now if we type “baby photographer in liberty village who specializes in newborn photography 1-3 weeks old” we are probably going to find a photographer who does exactly what we are looking for.

-2. Facebook – If you are in your late twenties to early thirties your feed will be bombarded with a never ending stream of wedding and baby photos.
-If your seeing a pattern of someone’s work you like, that’s a good place to start.
+2. Facebook – If you are in your late twenties to early thirties your feed will be bombarded with a never-ending stream of wedding and baby photos.
+If you see a pattern of someone’s work you like, that’s a good place to start.

 4. Friends – Recommendations or always a great place to start your search.
 Just be weary, ad ask to see the results.
 Not everyone knows what a good picture is, and what is great for one person might not be great for you.